-Notice that observing threat detection on the live video stream does not mean that an "Event" will be generated or that a 4-20 alarm signal will be issued.
+Notice that observing threat detection on the live video stream (Yellow/Red overlaid pixels) does not mean that an "Event" will be generated or that a 4-20 alarm signal will be issued.
+To generate an "Event" and trigger the 16/20 mA signal the Simulation Target should be used at the correct distance and for a long enough period of time.